MicrosoftDocs/visualstudio-docs/docs/profiling/cpu-usage.md

 ::: moniker range=">=vs-2022"
 ### Collect call counts (.NET)

 If you want to view call counts in the Functions view, you can enable the setting before you start the profiler.
-This setting is supported for .NET project types excluding WPF and UWP.
+This setting is supported for .NET project types and requires launching the process under the profiler.
+The attach scenario is not supported.

 1. Select the **Settings** icon for CPU Usage in the Performance Profiler.